Skip to main content

 Student to Post-Graduation Work Permit: You are an international student with a valid study permit and have applied within Canada for a Post-Graduation Work Permit (PGWP).
 Special rules for the transition may allow you to begin working full-time under your study permit.
 In this case, if your study permit expires after you have applied for your PGWP, your maintained status will allow you to continue to work while you wait for a decision on the PGWP application.

 If you are in Canada and your study permit expires before you submit an application to extend it or change your status to visitor or worker, you will be considered out of status.
 You will need to apply to restore your status no more than 90 days after the expiration of your status.
-In this situation, you will be required to pay an additional $200 CAD fee to restore your student status, as well as the regular $150 CAD processing fee for the study permit extension.
+In this situation, you will be required to pay an additional $229 CAD fee to restore your student status, as well as the regular $150 CAD processing fee for the study permit extension.
+A Provincial Attestation Letter (PAL) is not required for a restoration of status application.

 You are not allowed to study or work until a decision is made on your restoration of status application.